prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

+III.
 Indentification of pores in a single PDB structure
 ===============================================================================

 In this example, we will identify pores in the outer membrane porin Omp32 from Delftia acidovorans using the crystal structure deposited under PDB ID 2FGQ.